 Will I have enough time?

 Yes.
-As a Big, we ask you for a one-year commitment of a few hours spent with a child two or three times a month.
+As a Big, we ask you for a one-year commitment of a few hours spent with a child twice a month.
 You can schedule your hours accordingly with simple shared activities, such as washing the car or going to the movies, or the park.
 It’s not a lot and you will have fun.

 Is it expensive to be Big Brother or Big Sister?